danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

 ### **Summary of Findings**

-This study developed a comprehensive mathematical model to simulate the progressive adoption of a Universal Basic Income (UBI) system in the United States.
+This study developed a comprehensive mathematical model to simulate the progressive adoption of a Universal Basic Income (UBI) system in the USA.
 By integrating key economic components—including population dynamics, government budget constraints, taxation mechanisms, consumption behavior, labor market interactions, production functions, and inflation dynamics—we assessed the feasibility and potential impacts of implementing UBI under various scenarios.

 The simulation results indicate that: